hnucamendi/codingCheatSheet/JavaScript/README.md

 ## Declaring a Function

-Most languages have a concept of a function, JavaScript has some functions resembling functions from languages like C++ or Java, and it has its special functions that are somewhat unique to JavaScript.
+Most languages have a concept of a function, JavaScript has some functions resembling functions from languages like C++ or Java, and it has special functions that are somewhat unique to JavaScript.

 Note: